ibm-cloud-docs/blockchain-sw-252/vscode-extension.md

-The {{site.data.keyword.blockchainfull}} Platform Developer Tools provide an environment within Visual Studio Code or Red Hat CodeReady Workspaces for developing, packaging, and testing smart contracts.
-You can use the tools to create your smart contract project and get started developing your business logic.
-You can then use the tools to test your smart contract either on your local machine by using a preconfigured instance of Hyperledger Fabric, or by connecting to an {{site.data.keyword.blockchainfull_notm}} Platform network, before you deploy the smart contract to the {{site.data.keyword.blockchainfull_notm}} Platform.
-This tutorial describes how to install and use the Developer Tools.
 <img usemap="#home_map1" border="0" class="image" id="image_ztx_crb_f1b2" src="images/SmartContractflow-251.png" width="750" alt="Click a box to get more details on the process." style="width:750px;" />
 <map name="home_map1" id="home_map1">
 <area href="/docs/blockchain-sw-252?topic=blockchain-sw-252-develop-vscode#develop-vscode-creating-a-project" alt="Create a smart contract project" title="Create a Smart contract project" shape="rect" coords="15, 50, 140, 104" />